acisops/acis_anomaly_pages/source/howto.rst

 HOWTO: Editing ACIS Anomaly Pages
 =================================

 This document describes how to edit the ACIS Anomaly Pages.

 Clone from GitHub
 -----------------

+Version control for ACIS Anomaly Pages is handled via git and GitHub.
+For more information on how to use them, see the
+`ACIS Operations git Memo <http://cxc.cfa.harvard.edu/acis/memos/git_notes.html>`_.

 You need to clone the ``acis_anomaly_pages`` repository from GitHub: